Romsey & District Society

 The Romsey & District Society is a large and active society respected for its positive work in and around the town.
 New members are always welcome - either to play an active role or simply to enjoy the walks, talks and social events.

-Subscriptions are £7 per person per annum by Standing Order payable on 1st November.
-Please complete the attached forms and return to the Membership Secretary:
+Subscriptions are £7 per person per annum by Bank Transfer payable on 1st November.
+Please complete the online form.
+If you have any problems, please contact the Membership Secretary. - firstname.lastname@example.org

 About the Society Reg.Charity no: 269308